 - Up to 20 weeks of paid leave per year for an employee’s own serious health condition

 - Up to 12 weeks of paid leave per year for the birth, adoption, or foster care placement of a child

 - Up to 12 weeks of paid leave per year to care for a family member with a serious health condition

 - Paid leaves relating to a family member in the armed services (either up to 12 weeks or 26 weeks, depending on the reason for the leave)

 An employee may take up to 26 weeks of paid leave (total) per year.
-The amount of pay is set by a state formula, up to a weekly maximum which is currently $850 (gross pay).
+The amount of pay is set by a state formula, up to a weekly maximum (details on the state formula rate).